wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/expedited-virgin-joomla.md

 -----------------------------------

 You then need the url that you want to use for your website.
-If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to exoscale as described [here](../../Deployment/Nameservers.md)
+If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to digitalocean as described [here](../../Deployment/Nameservers.md)

 >     digitalocean_dns_name="www.drpatient.uk"